prody/ProDy/doc/tutorials/enm_analysis/index.rst

-.. _REFERENCE:
+.. _enm-analysis:

-.. use "REFERENCE" to refer to this file, i.e. :ref:`REFERENCE`
+.. use "enm-analysis" to refer to this file, i.e. :ref:`enm-analysis`

 *******************************************************************************
-TITLE
+Elastic Network Models
 *******************************************************************************